 Taking this quiz with a child offers a way for grown-ups and kids to identify their habits and can facilitate a caregiver-child connection.
 Helping kids understand that they are not alone in having a hard time with emotions creates an environment where adults and kids can learn and grow side-by-side.

-Knowing we are not alone when things go wrong is one of 5 resilience habits that I teach to kids in my Mindfulness and Self-Compassion Workbook for Kids and my parent-child classes.
+Knowing we are not alone when things go wrong is one of 5 resilience habits that I teach to kids in the two-volume Mindfulness and Self-Compassion Workbook for Kids series and my parent-child classes.

 Sharing our Feelings Habit Animals